0BAB1/HOLY_CORE_COURSE/user_docs/docs/index.md

 ### How to actually flash the HOLY CORE platform on my FPGA ?

-Short answer : **It depends.** Though not precise, this answers is true.
-This sub-part will be divided in multiple use cases so you can start exploring solutions right away.
+This sub-part will be divided in 2 use cases (Xilinx and non-xilinx) so you can start exploring solutions right away.

 !!!
 Info
-    Before jumping into this part, take a minute to read the [SoC description](/#description-top-ios) section to know what "*product*" you are dealing with and what you actually need to implement.
+    Before jumping into this part, take a minute to read the [SoC description](#description-top-ios) section to know what "*product*" you are dealing with and what you actually need to implement.

+!!!
+Warning "Point of Attention Before Running Synthesis"
+    The `holy_top.sv` top module comes whith a bootROM to feed the the core with some basic instructions when releasing the CPU reset.
+Y**ou should build the said ROM** before running synth to get a verilg ROM output.
+Make sure you check the code being built before building.
+I suggest you create a nop loop or a LED on/off loop.
+More info in [BOOT ROM the dedicated section](#default-boot-sequence).

 #### If you use xilinx FPGAs